 Whitney, meanwhile, was a workaholic and a fanatic for precision.
 He rarely took vacations (though he did travel for business).
 Whit, as the employees called him, would walk the floor of his facilities chatting with the workers and carrying a rasp, always on the lookout for a rough edge that needed smoothing.

-Reorganized and merged many times over, the company would, in 1925, launch the Pratt & Whitney Aircraft Company to build the Wasp rotary engine, the cornerstone of the company’s aircraft engine line that survives to this day.
+Reorganized and merged many times over, the company would, in 1925, launch the Pratt & Whitney Aircraft Company.
+It built the Wasp rotary engine, the cornerstone of the company’s aircraft engine line that survives to this day.
 Many old Wasps are still flying.

 By then, Pratt was long gone.
 He had died in 1902.
 Whitney had moved on.
 He retired from Pratt & Whitney in 1901 and moved back to Maine.
 But he remained active as treasurer in his son’s company and as an officer in the Gray Telephone Pay Station Company until he died in 1920.

-William Gray, while working at Pratt & Whitney, had invented the first coin-operated telephone and Amos helped him commercialize the product.
+William Gray, while working at Pratt & Whitney, had invented the first coin-operated telephone.
+Amos helped him commercialize the product.